-The market for PC gaming headsets, mice, and keyboards is estimated to have grown in 2021 to \$3.8 billion.
+The market for PC gaming headsets, mice, and keyboards is estimated to be approximately \$3.6 billion.
 The same gaming, work-from-home, and school-learn-from-home factors associated with the COVID-19 pandemic that benefitted the accessories market also resulted in increased consumer demand for headsets, keyboards, mice, and other accessories developed for PC gaming in recent years.
-In 2022, this increased demand for such PC gaming accessories is expected to continue.

-PC gaming in the U.S. has seen a resurgence in popularity the past few years and continues to be a main gaming platform internationally, driven by big AAA game launches, PC-specific esports leagues, popular teams and players, content creators and influencers and cross-platform play.
+PC gaming in the U.S. has seen a resurgence in popularity during the past few years and continues to be a main gaming platform internationally, driven by big AAA game launches, PC-specific esports leagues, popular teams and players, content creators and influencers and cross-platform play.
 While most games are available on multiple platforms, gaming on PC offers advantages including improved graphics, increased speed and precision of mouse/keyboard controls, and the ability for deeper customization.
 Gaming mice and keyboards are engineered to provide gamers with high-end performance and a superior gaming experience through features such as faster response times, improved materials and build quality, programmable buttons and keys, and software suites to customize and control devices and settings.

 PC gaming mice come in a variety of different ergonomic shapes and sizes, are available in both wired and wireless models, offer options for different sensors (optical and laser) and responsiveness, and often feature integrated RGB lighting and software to unify with the lighting on other devices for a visually consistent PC gaming appearance.
-Similarly, PC gaming keyboards often deliver a competitive advantage by registering keystrokes faster than others and offer options for mechanical and optical key switches that feel and sound different and offer customizable lighting.
+Similarly, PC gaming keyboards often deliver a competitive advantage by offering options for mechanical and optical key switches that feel and sound different and offer customizable lighting.

 PC and console gaming markets are also driven by major game launches and franchises that encourage players to buy equipment and accessories.
 On Xbox®, PlayStation®, and PC flagship games like Call of Duty®, Destiny, Star Wars: Battlefront, Battlefield, Grand Theft Auto, and battle royale games like Fortnite, Call of Duty Warzone, Apex Legends, and PlayerUnknown's Battlegrounds, are examples of major franchises that prominently feature online multiplayer modes that encourage communication and tend to drive increased gaming headset demand.
-Many of these established franchises launch new titles annually leading into the holidays and as a result can cause an additional boost to the normally strong holiday sales for gaming accessories.
+Many of these established franchises launch new titles annually, leading into the holidays and as a result can cause an additional boost to the normally strong holiday sales for gaming accessories.